Huế chemical attacks: Background

-In a country where demographic surveys estimated the Buddhist majority to be between 70 and 90 percent, President Ngô Đình Diệm's policies generated claims of religious bias.
-A member of the Roman Catholic minority in Vietnam, he pursued pro-Catholic policies that antagonized many Buddhists.
-Specifically, historians regard the government as being biased towards Catholics in public service and military promotions, as well as in the allocation of land, business favors, and tax concessions.
+South Vietnam was often portrayed as having a Buddhist majority, comprising 70–90% of the population.
+These figures, reported by foreign journalists, were overestimated, as Westerners commonly mistook folk religion for Buddhism.
+The actual number of Buddhists was much smaller, at most about 27%.
+Ngo Dinh Diem was regarded by "orthodox" historians as having pursued pro-Catholic policies that antagonized many Buddhists.
+The government was regarded as being biased towards Catholics in public service and military promotions, as well as the allocation of land and business favors.

-Diệm's family also seized businesses belonging to Buddhists in order to enrich themselves.
-Many officers in the Army of the Republic of Vietnam converted to Catholicism in the belief that their military prospects depended on it.
-Forgetting that he was talking to a Buddhist, Diệm once told a high-ranking officer, "Put your Catholic officers in sensitive places.
-They can be trusted."
-The distribution of firearms to village self-defense militias intended to repel Vietcong guerrillas resulted in weapons only being given to Catholics.
-Some Catholic priests ran their own private armies, and in some areas, forced conversions, looting, shelling and demolition of Buddhist pagodas occurred.
-Some Buddhist villages converted en masse to receive aid or avoid being forcibly resettled by Diệm's regime.

-The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French colonial authorities, which required official permission to conduct public Buddhist activities and restricted the construction of Buddhist temples, was not repealed by Diệm.
-Furthermore, the land owned by the Catholic Church was exempt from redistribution under land reform programs.
-Catholics were de facto exempt from the corvée labor that the government obliged all citizens to perform and the government disproportionately allocated funding to Catholic majority villages.
-Under Diệm, the Roman Catholic Church enjoyed special exemptions in property acquisition, and in 1959, he dedicated the country to the Virgin Mary.
-The Vatican flag was regularly flown at major public events in South Vietnam.
+The distribution of firearms to village self-defense militias intended to repel Việt Cộng guerrillas allegedly saw weapons only given to Catholics.
+Some Catholic priests ran their own private armies.
+Some Buddhist villages converted en masse in order to receive aid or to avoid forcible resettlement by Diệm's regime.
+The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
+Land owned by the Catholic Church was exempt from land reform measures.
+Allegedly, U.S. aid was disproportionately distributed to Catholic majority villages.
+Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, he dedicated the country to the Virgin Mary.
+The white and gold papal flag was allegedly flown at major public events in South Vietnam.
+However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.